sparkflows/sparkflows-docs/docs/user-guide/reading-writing/processing-multiple-files.rst

 Processing multiple files
 =========================

-This workflow reads in multiple files available in specific directory.
-It then filters and calculates number of bedrooms with specific prices and then prints the results.
+This workflow reads in multiple files available in a specific directory.
+It then filters and calculates the number of bedrooms with specific prices and then prints the results.

 Workflow
 -------

 Below is the workflow.
 It does the following:

-* Reads multiple csv files available in specific directory.
+* Reads multiple CSV files available in a specific directory.
-* Filters it to calculate number of bedrooms with specific prices.
+* Filters it to calculate the number of bedrooms with specific prices.
 * Prints the results.

 .. figure:: ../../_assets/tutorials/analytics/housing-analysis/1.PNG